Daniel Brodhead: American Revolution

-The Wyandot, Mingo, Shawnee, and Lenape allied with the British and regularly raided settlements on the Ohio Country frontier.
-The British were strong at Fort Detroit and other outposts, and had most of the Iroquois Confederacy as allies.
-In addition, Brodhead faced a tenuous alliance with Iroquois tribes such as the Oneida who supported the Patriot cause as allies, a large population of Tory-sympathizing settlers, and a delicate truce with the powerful Lenape-Delaware tribe.
+The Wyandot, Mingo, Shawnee, and Lenape were allied with the British and regularly raided settlements on the Ohio Country frontier.
+The British also held Fort Detroit and other outposts, and had most of the Iroquois as allies.
+In addition, Brodhead faced a tenuous alliance with Iroquois tribes such as the Oneida who supported the Patriot cause as allies, a large population of Tory-sympathizing settlers, and a delicate truce with the Lenape.
 Its friendly chief had signed a treaty with the US as an ally.

-From his headquarters at Fort Pitt, Brodhead directed numerous raids against hostile native tribes, often leading the expeditions personally.
-His most famous raid came against the Seneca tribe of the Iroquois Confederacy between August 11 and September 14, 1779.
+From his headquarters at Fort Pitt, Brodhead directed numerous raids against hostile native tribes, often leading the offensives personally.
+His most famous raid was the Brodhead Expedition that was conducted against the Seneca tribe of the Iroquois Confederacy between August 11 and September 14, 1779.
 Brodhead left Fort Pitt with a contingent of 605 soldiers and militia to go into northwestern Pennsylvania.
 He followed the Allegheny River up into New York, where he drove the Seneca out of their villages.
 As most of the warriors were away fighting the Sullivan Expedition further east in New York, Brodhead met little resistance in destroying the villages, crops and people at the heart of the Seneca nation.

 In April 1781, Brodhead led a successful expedition against the Lenape bands around the Muskingum River in the Ohio Country.
-In 1781, some of the Lenape-Delaware ended their neutrality and sided with the British.
-In retaliation, Brodhead mounted the Coshocton Expedition, invading their territory in central Ohio and destroying the main village of Coshocton in what is now east-central Ohio.
-As a result of Brodhead's campaign, the Delaware fled from eastern Ohio.
+In 1781, some of the Lenape ended their neutrality and sided with the British.
+In retaliation, Brodhead mounted the Coshocton expedition, invading their territory in central Ohio and destroying the main village of Coshocton in what is now east-central Ohio.
+His troops summarily executed 16 Lenape warriors who surrendered.
+As a result of Brodhead's campaign, the Lenape fled from eastern Ohio.
 They also vowed vengeance.

 He retained command of the Western Department until September 17, 1781, when he was replaced by John Gibson.
 He had turned over command in May 1781, but returned in August and tried to regain control from Gibson, in the process arresting Gibson.
 However George Washington sent orders which led to Brodhead's permanent removal from command at Fort Pitt.
 Brodhead was removed from his command over allegations of mishandling supplies and money.
 Brodhead had made impressment (the forced sale of supplies) a policy.
 He had spent money intended for bonuses to recruit new militiamen to purchase supplies for his existing troops.
 Brodhead was acquitted of all charges except misspending the recruiting money.
 George Washington had been aware of the impressment and had given his tacit approval, as the Continental Army was struggling to keep going.
 Furthermore, the court martial ruled Brodhead justified in spending the recruiting money on supplies, and he was not punished.

 A short time later, George Washington brevetted him a brigadier general.
 Brodhead spent the remainder of the war as commander of the 1st Pennsylvania Regiment.